Andrew Yang On Decriminalizing Opioids: ‘Whatever We’re Doing Right Now Is Not Working’

-During Tuesday’s Democratic presidential debate, candidate Andrew Yang voiced his support for decriminalizing opioids and safe injection sides to combat the United States’ current drug crisis.
+During Tuesday’s Democratic presidential debate, candidate Andrew Yang voiced his support for decriminalizing opioids and safe injection sites to combat the United States’ current drug crisis.
 In a post-debate interview with FOX News, Shannon Bream questioned Yang about whether his plan will be allowing addicts to continue down their self-destructive spiral “with no hope of recovery.”

 “The reality is that our communities are struggling with this right now, and the criminal law as deterrent is not working,” he said.